drolbr/overpass-doc/en/preface/osm_data_model.md

 _Changesets_ again carry tags and it is possible to discuss changesets with multiple mappers.
 These texts are not processed by the Overpass API.

-This way each object as a whole is at any moment assigned to a single mapper.
+In this manner each object as a whole is at any moment assigned to a single mapper.
 That mapper is always the mapper who has uploaded the most recent version.
 Objects with higher version number than 1 therefore usually keep properties from earlier versions, although those properties are not attributable to the current mapper.